kerkeniakov/Protractor-custom-framework-with-infrastructure-showcase/README.md

 Alternatively you can also use the "allure serve" command in the project root to run a local instance of allure report.It should also contain an external link to the test execution videos.

 You will also find a skeleton bashscript for generating an .env file for use in CI/CD, as well as a custom exit code(the reason for this being that npm run's default exit code is 0, thus even if tests fail, CI will mark the build as "pass" - and we do not want that.).

+There are 2 examples test cases for the webdriver.io website.

 ## Installation
 1. Rename .env-example to .env file in project root